 As part of this effort, Scott’s teams designed a new operating model for the future state of MHS healthcare delivery, enabling the system to transform into a highly reliable and collaborative learning organization.
-He and his teams also lead major efforts around care transformation and quality for the Defense Health Agency Clinical Support Division.
-Additionally, Scott leads an effort around large scale public health programs to increase the health of the U.S. service population and support Navy fleet readiness
+He and his teams also lead major efforts on care transformation and quality for the Defense Health Agency Clinical Support Division.
+In addition, Scott leads an effort focused on large-scale public health programs to increase the health of the U.S. service population and support Navy fleet readiness.

-Prior to his current role, Scott was a vice president in Booz Allen’s Navy market, and led the firm’s Norfolk office serving defense, intelligence, and civil agencies.
+Previously, Scott was a vice president in Booz Allen’s Navy market and led the firm’s Norfolk office serving defense, intelligence, and civil agencies.
 Scott developed the Mid-Atlantic strategy and organizational analysis practice for the firm and helped grow the Norfolk office from 350 to more than 700 employees.
-In this role, he led critical engagements, including reengineering business and financial auditing processes for the Navy Reserve, improving Navy readiness programs, and leading strategy and analytics programs for the Navy Marine Corp Public Health Center.
+In this role, he led critical engagements, including reengineering business and financial auditing processes for the Navy Reserve, improving Navy readiness programs, and leading strategy and analytics programs for the Navy Marine Corps Public Health Center.

 Scott led firmwide functional skill development programs including leadership of the firm’s functional communities.
 He also designed and implemented recruiting and retention programs that increased headcount and employee retention across the defense and intelligence business for the firm.

 What is your approach to your clients’ future needs?
 I want to be the integrator of government and commercial best practices for them.
 I want to be the firm they go to for access to industry experts and the latest insights.
 Just recently, we hosted an innovation event at our office.
-I invited our own experts as well as other firms.
-We brought in industry leaders and facilitated demos, discussions, and conversation with clients.
-I’m hosting another event soon and again we will bring in industry experts for that too.
-I want our group to include more people with process improvement and clinical experience.
-We want to be the centerpiece for where our clients get access to commercial best practices because we have experts from across fields.
+I invited experts from our firm and other organizations.
+We brought in industry leaders and facilitated demonstrations, discussions, and conversations with clients.
+We want to be the centerpiece for where our clients get access to leading best practices because we have experts from across disciplines.
 This is a community of learners and leaders.

 What is a great piece of business advice you’ve been given in your career?
 I’ve been told to consider all perspectives and take the longer-term view.
 We should keep the goal in mind.
-We can get wrapped up in thinking the near-term milestone is the goal, but in reality the goal is much broader.
-It could be a business pursuit or a new role you want, so take the longer perspective.
-That helps me be the calm in the storm.
+We can get wrapped up in thinking that the near-term milestone is the